precice/config-check/docs/Rules.md

 - `severity`: `error`

-### Mesh in mapping is not provided by any participant

-A mesh that gets mentioned in a mapping does not get provided by any participant.

-- `severity`: `error`

-### Mesh in mapping gets provided by multiple participants

-A mesh that gets mentioned in a mapping gets provided by multiple participants.

-- `severity`: `error`

 ### Mapping is between the same participant

 Both meshes mentioned in the mapping get provided by the same participant.